codepath/android_guides/Debugging-Exceptions-within-your-App.md

 They are sorted by relevance with `Log.i()` being the least important one.
 The first parameter of these methods is the category string (can be any label we choose) and the second is the actual message to display.

-We can use the logger by adding the following line inside `onSuccess`:
+We can use the logger by adding two lines to the code: one at the top before the network call and one inside `onSuccess` to see if they both display:

 ```java
 Log.e("VIDEOS", "HELLO"); // <------------ LOGGING